MistyCommunity/Documentation/src/content/coding/using-remote-commands/tutorials.md

-## Tutorial 2: Using Sensors, WebSockets, and Locomotion
+## Using Sensors, WebSockets, and Locomotion

 In this tutorial, we write a skill that commands Misty to drive in a straight line for a designated period of time and stop if she encounters an object in her path.
 We do this by combining Misty’s `DriveTime` locomotion command with information received from the `TimeOfFlight` and `LocomotionCommand` WebSocket connections.
 In this tutorial, you’ll learn:
 * How to subscribe to data from Misty’s WebSocket connections